Last updated July 2026

 About the Reserve

-Visitors on AllTrails describe the Westmere loop as a short, rewarding walk — particularly for those hoping to see paradise ducks and native birds in a bush setting close to town.
-The easy grade and short distance make it a frequent recommendation for families and casual walkers.
+Visitors describe the loop as a short, pleasant walk ideal for spotting paradise ducks and native birds in a bush setting close to town.
+The easy grade and proximity to the city make it popular with families and casual walkers seeking a quick nature outing.

 Where to Learn More

-Whanganui District Council — Westmere Lake / Roto Mokoia — official reserve information including access details, wildlife refuge status, and facilities.
+Whanganui District Council — Westmere Lake / Roto Mokoia: official page with location, facilities, and wildlife refuge details.

 Frequently Asked Questions